xuan07t2/english_technical_vocabulary/PSM.md

 Verb Forms
 ​ exclude something (from something) to deliberately not include something in what you are doing or considering The cost of borrowing has been excluded from the inflation figures.

+process1 noun
+ OPAL WOPAL S
+ /ˈprəʊses/
+ /ˈprɑːses/
+​  a series of things that are done in order to achieve a particular result

 devise verb